The Best App Promotion Strategy for Your Business

 According to mobyaffiliates, who refer to a study by Fiksu, 57% of users from non-incent installs converted to “loyal users” in contrast to 24% from incent installs.
-(It is not stated clearly what a ‘loyal user’ actually is – probably these data define users with a Day3-retention.)
+(It is not stated clearly what a ‘loyal user’ actually is – this set of data might define it as users with a Day3-retention.)

-To counteract these facts, one app promotion strategy at ayeT-Studios are the so-called high-retention installs.
-With our special high-retention service the users have to to keep an app for at least 3 days before getting rewarded, which leads to much better results for our customers and their app promotion strategy.
+To counteract these factors, one app promotion strategy at ayeT-Studios is the so-called high-retention install.
+With this special high-retention service, users have to keep an app for at least 3 days before receiving a reward, which leads to much better results for customers and their app promotion strategy.

-In our business it seems to be common practice that app promotion strategies start with incentivized installs which won’t take long to deliver results and lead to a higher top chart position of the app.
-Next measure will be to receive non-incentivized traffic to increase user engagement and enlarge user retention.
-In this part of your app promotion strategy you don’t need masses of installs as you probably did before.
+The next measure is to receive non-incentivized traffic to increase user engagement and enlarge user retention.
+In this part of your app promotion strategy, you don’t need big amounts of installs as you probably did before.

-Dividing your promotion strategy into these 2 parts will make your app rank higher in the charts regarding various key factors.
+Dividing your promotion strategy into these 2 parts will cause your app to rank higher in the charts regarding various key factors.